Asynchronous multi-class traffic management in wide area networks: System Model of TE

 \subsection{Asynchronous TE Paradigm}

 In the paper, we establish an asynchronous TE paradigm without employing a strict action schedule.
-As depicted in Fig \ref{fig2}, FDTC and NIPU actions are executed by edge nodes and the TE server, respectively.
-Here we provide a brief introduction of the two actions, and more details are described in Section-V.
+As depicted in Fig. \ref{fig2}(a), the differences between this paradigm and the above mentioned periodic TE paradigm are as follows.
+First, the decision-making of admission control and resource allocation, referred to as FDTC, is moved from the TE server to the service brokers at edge nodes\footnote{Flows enter the WAN through edge nodes.
+For example, edge and intermediate nodes are edge and core routers, respectively, in a backbone network.}.
+An FDTC action is instantly executed upon flow arrival, and the service broker makes a local decision with negligible control message round-trip time and decision making time.
+As a result, delay-sensitive flows experience immediate delivery.
+Second, the TE server detects and eliminates decision conflicts between independent service brokers by updating link prices, referred to as NIPU.

-\textbf{FDTC action.} FDTC action is activated with the arrival of each new flow.
-Firstly, a traffic classifier is used by the service broker to determine the types of flows.
-Then, a specific utility function $u_j(\cdot)$ and a routing policy (e.g., shortest path, delay-constrained least-cost, ECMP) are established for each flow $j$, according to the type of flow $j$ and service-level agreement.
-Afterwards, a path selector chooses one or more transmission paths from the candidate paths (denoted by set $\mathcal{P}$) maintained by the network.
-For the seek of convenience, the routing outcome is represented by matrix $\Theta$, with its element $\Theta_{jp}$ being 1 when path $p\in \mathcal{P}$ is selected and 0 otherwise.
-Based on $u_j(\cdot)$, $\Theta_{jp}$, and the link prices provided by the TE server, a traffic calculator computes the allocated bandwidth $x_{jp}^*$ to the flow on each selected path.
-Lastly, the service broker sends a control instruction accompanied by the tuple $\langle j,\Theta_{jp},x_{jp}^* \rangle$ to the edge switch, which adds flow tables and meter items to restrict the flow rates on a given path $p$, preventing them from exceeding $x_{jp}^*$.
+\textbf{FDTC.} A FDTC action is activated with the arrival of each new flow.
+As illustrated in Fig. \ref{fig2}(b), flows first undergo a classification by a traffic classifier using its programmable flow table.
+The traffic classification policy, whose granularity can be session-level, user-level, service-level, or site-level, is determined by the network service provider.
+For instance, the classifier may utilize a user label (e.g., IP address) to recognize packets between a specific user pair and threat them as a distinct flow when applying a user-level policy.
+The service broker maintains the utility functions $u_j$ and QoS requirements of flows within a flow information database in accordance with prior knowledge and service-level agreements.
+For example, the QoS requirements of common applications such as industrial Internet, VoIP, and video streaming, are known in advance.
+Meanwhile, users can declare customized QoS parameters.
+The service broker queries the flow information database to achieve $u_j$ and the QoS requirements of a flow $j$.
+Afterwards, a path selector chooses one or more transmission paths from the candidate paths (denoted by a set $\mathcal{P}$) maintained by the network.
+For the sake of convenience, the routing outcome is represented by a matrix $\Theta$, with its element $\Theta_{jp}$ being 1 when a path $p\in \mathcal{P}$ is selected and 0 otherwise.
+Based on $u_j$, $\Theta_{jp}$, and the link prices provided by the TE server, a traffic controller calculates the allocated bandwidth $x_{jp}^*$ to the flow on each selected path.
+Lastly, the service broker sends a control instruction accompanied by a tuple $\langle j,\Theta_{jp},x_{jp}^* \rangle$ to the meter of the edge node, which adds meter rules to prevent the rate of flow $j$ on each path $p$ from exceeding $x_{jp}^*$.